Pennsylvania Salaried Employees Laws

 Deductions from Exempt Employees’ Salary in Pennsylvania

-The Commonwealth of Pennsylvania is obliged to follow the federal Fair Labor Standards Act (FLSA) and the regulations set forth by the U.S. Department of Labor concerning salary basis pay for exempt employees.
+The Commonwealth of Pennsylvania is obliged to follow the federal Fair Labor Standards Act (FLSA) and the regulations set forth by the U.S. Department of Labor concerning salary-based pay for exempt employees.
 Being paid on a “salary basis” means that an employee consistently receives a fixed amount of compensation per pay period, which cannot be reduced based on the quality or quantity of their work.

 With certain exceptions, exempt employees must receive their full salary for any workweek in which they perform any work, regardless of the number of days or hours worked in that week.
 As a result, the Commonwealth of Pennsylvania prohibits any unauthorized deductions from the salary of these exempt employees.
 If there are questions regarding an employee’s exemption status, they should be directed to the employee’s office of human resources.